celesterobinson/form-wizard/README.md

 # Basic React Hooks Form Wizard

-This is just a playground for hooks, cypress, github actions, and anything else I want to learn and play with :)
+This is just a playground for hooks, cypress, github actions, and anything else I want to learn and play with :D